-- Pertain to the maintenance of records that in reasonable detail accurately and fairly reflect the transactions and dispositions of the assets of the Company; - Provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with generally accepted accounting principles, and that receipts and expenditures of the Company are being made only in accordance with authorizations of the Company's management and directors: and - Provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use or disposition of the Company's assets that could have a material effect on the financial statements.
+- Pertain to the maintenance of records that in reasonable detail accurately and fairly reflect the transactions and dispositions of the assets of the Company; - Provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with generally accepted accounting principles, and that receipts and expenditures of the Company are being made only in accordance with authorizations of the Company's management and directors; and - Provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use or disposition of the Company's assets that could have a material effect on the financial statements.

 Because of inherent limitations, internal controls over financial reporting may not prevent or detect misstatements.
-Projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
+Projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate

-Management assessed the effectiveness of internal control over financial reporting as of December 31, 2022, based upon the internal control framework as set forth by the Committee of Sponsoring Organizations of the Treadway Commission (2013 COSO).
-Based on management's assessment, management concluded that the Company's internal control over financial reporting was not effective as of December 31, 2022, because of the material weaknesses described below.
+Management assessed the effectiveness of internal control over financial reporting as of December 31, 2023, based upon the internal control framework as set forth by the Committee of Sponsoring Organizations of the Treadway Commission (2013 COSO).
+Based on management's assessment, management concluded that the Company's internal control over financial reporting was not effective as of December 31, 2023, because of the material weakness described below.

-Based on this evaluation, management identified three material weaknesses with respect to internal controls in our U.S. subsidiary, Edap Technomed Inc, which were due to insufficient resources in the finance department of the subsidiary, leading to insufficient segregation of duties and inability to perform certain controls.
-This led to the following material weaknesses at our U.S. subsidiary:
+Based on this evaluation, management identified one material weakness with respect to internal control in our U.S. subsidiary, Edap Technomed Inc.: an ineffective design and implementation of the subsidiary's control over the recording of third-party vendor invoices.
+This was due to insufficient resources in the finance department of the subsidiary and IT environment limitations.